 FAQ

-• The knives I make are made from Carbon steel.
-This steel if will develop a rich dark patina beautifully if cared for properly however it may rust if left wet or with food on it.
+• The knives I make are crafted from carbon steel.
+This steel will develop a rich, dark patina over time if cared for properly; however, it may rust if left wet or with food on it.

-For best results wipe clean after cutting with a damp cloth or sponge and dry immediately with a dry towel. never run through a dishwasher or leave knife in sink to soak.
+For best results, wipe the blade clean after cutting with a damp cloth or sponge and dry it immediately with a towel.
+Never run the knife through a dishwasher or leave it in the sink to soak.

-• to maintain an edge for as long as possible i recommend a Larch Wood cutting board.
-If this is ouside your budget HDPE boards are also sufficient.
+• To maintain an edge for as long as possible, I recommend a Larch Wood cutting board (made in Canada and the best in the world).
+If this is outside your budget, HDPE boards are also sufficient.
 Avoid bamboo, glass, or pressed fibreboard cutting boards.

-• store knife ion a block, on a wall magnet, or in a drawer with a protective sheath or in slots.
-Never through knife loose in a drawer as it will lead to severe chipping and edge damage.
+• Store the knife in the block it came in, on a wall magnet, or in a drawer with a protective sheath or in dedicated slots.
+Never throw a knife loose in a drawer, as this will lead to severe chipping and edge damage.

-• All of our wood at cooking implements are finished with a minimum of three coats of food-grade tung oil.
+• All of the wood used at Cooking Implements is finished with food-grade tung oil.
 While this durable finish is among the toughest food-safe options available, it will still benefit from occasional maintenance to keep your piece looking its best and to extend its lifespan.

 To care for your wood product: